 The Ross Coffee Table | Finn Juhl | 1948

 Initially unconventional for its time, the Ross Coffee Table now feels distinctly contemporary.
-The table fearures a delicate steel frame, organically shaped top, and steel inlay incorporating a built-in vase.
+The table features a delicate steel frame, organically shaped top, and steel inlay incorporating a built-in vase.
 The table is manufactured with a stainless steel frame and a wooden tabletop in walnut, featuring a steel inlay.
 Furthermore, the table is available with and without a vase in stainless steel.

-Please note that the actual colours and materials may vary due to image editing and differences in screen balances and settings.
+Please note that the actual colors and materials may vary due to image editing and differences in screen balances and settings.
 The versions shown are intended to serve only as examples.
 We kindly encourage you to view the physical material samples at our official retailers.
 Learn more about our materials here: material page.

 Design: